I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 PvZ is easy to pick up and play and provides quite a bit of entertainment considering the simplicity of its design.
 This combination of accessible and addictive gameplay has made it a huge hit with casual gamers, and has led naturally to many imitators as small developers try to recreate the success of this immensely popular game.

 In this article, I'll take a look at some of the best games simlar to Plants vs. Zombies that I came across in my wanderings.
 All of the games listed in this article were played in Firefox on my desktop and are completely free to play.

 "Plants vs. Zombies" Is a Tower Defense Game

 Games like PvZ which require you to place units to block a horde of on-rushing enemies are called 'tower defense' games even though they don't all share the same style, and don't all involve towers.

 Placing units along a convoluted path that enemies have to march through, or facing down hordes of enemies as a single hero are also common variations on tower defense gameplay.

 A Quick Overview of Plants vs. Zombies-Style Tower Defense

-If you've played Plants vs. Zombies, then you'll already have a very good idea how the games in this hub are played.
+If you've played Plants vs. Zombies, then you'll already have a very good idea how the games in this article are played.
 If you're not familiar with the original game (and I recommend you give it a try—there is a free to play trial version of Plants vs. Zombies online at PopCap that allows you to play several levels in exchange for a barrage of ads) the basic premiss is simple: there is a wave of zombies converging on your home and you need to plant unusual and dangerous plants in their way to stop them.